Forgotten Walt Disney World: If You Had Wings

 Guests entering the ride first walked through a set that looked like an ultramodern airport terminal.
 After walking through a switchback queue, guests boarded Omnimover cars that passed through an opening in a huge globe.
 Inside the globe, the projected images of seagulls morphed into jet planes, symbolizing the journey ahead.

 The first destination – Mexico!
 Guests saw Aztec pyramids, cliff divers in Acapulco, and the wonders of Mexico City.
 Next, guests went on to Puerto Rico, the Bahamas, Trinidad, and New Orleans.
-After travelling the Caribbean, Atlantic, and Gulf of Mexico, guests experienced the Speed Room!
+After traveling the Caribbean, Atlantic, and Gulf of Mexico, guests experienced the Speed Room!

 Advertisement